The combination of outdoor adventures and outdoor patios is the perfect way to be a #Trailsetter in the Blue Ridge Mountains.

 Carvins Cove Natural Reserve is Roanoke’s gem of an outdoor playground.
 At 12,700 acres with a 630-acre reservoir, it’s the perfect place to play.
 Mountain biking is serious at the Cove with nearly 60 miles of trails, but you can also fish or paddle the reservoir, just don’t swim; that’s a no-no.

-Whichever activity draws you to Carvins Cove, we feel sure the patios or Veranda Bistro or Lews will draw you back out.
-Veranda Bistro is an Italian and Greek restaurant with a lovely patio overlooking Tinker Creek.
-Lews is a laid-back place to enjoy a sub or pizza, though they did win “Best Wings” at the 2019 Wingfest.
+Whichever activity draws you to Carvins Cove, we feel sure the patio at Lews will draw you back out.
+Lews is a laid-back place to enjoy a sub, burger, or pizza, though they did win “Best Wings” at the 2019 Wingfest.
 We like the boneless buffalo with ranch.
 How do you take yours?

 Stay on the path and seek out Virginia’s second highest waterfall at Bottom Creek Gorge.
 Tread lightly and observe only.
 These headwaters of the South Fork of the Roanoke River are teeming with several rare fish species.
 Fishing and dogs are prohibited from this natural preserve.